 It pays to have the experts of California Wine Country vacation rental services plan your wine tour.
 Let us personalize a wine tasting tour just for you, and take you on a memorable adventure through the trails of Napa Valley and Sonoma County.
 Call us today at 707.890.0852 for an exciting “wining” adventure!

 A little luck and a lot of art go into winemaking.
-Myriad factors affect the final product, from climate and weather conditions to pruning and cultivation of the vines, not to mention what’s involved after the grapes are harvested.
+Myriad factors affect the final product, from climate and weather conditions to pruning and cultivation of the vines.
 With so many variables, hats off to those wineries that eschew modern farming practices, which include pesticides and chemicals, for a back-to-basics approach to agriculture.

-Not surprisingly, Sonoma County wineries are at the forefront of the movement to create stellar-quality wines au naturel.
-The Wine Country is home to several biodynamic and organic wineries across appellations, each stewarding a more sustainable agricultural future by growing diverse crops, using compost for fertilizer, and taking a holistic approach to farming.
+Not surprisingly, Sonoma County wineries are at the forefront of the movement to create stellar wines au naturel.
+The Wine Country is home to several biodynamic and organic wineries.
+Each stewards a more sustainable agricultural future by growing diverse crops, using compost for fertilizer, and taking a holistic approach to farming.

 Certified organic and biodynamic, Preston Farm and Winery is a family-managed ecosystem that produces a variety of crops, including vineyards, vegetables, fruit and olive trees, grain, and pastured livestock.
 Their approach to farming harks back to the wisdom of earlier times when agriculture was less intrusive and more in tune with natural growing patterns.

 At Preston, they harvest grapes by hand and ferment their wines naturally.
-And, of course, all the grapes that go into their wines are grown on their land.
-Handcrafting single varietals as well as artful blends, the winemakers focus on producing well-balanced wines whose taste reflects the true character of the grape.
+And all the grapes that go into their wines are grown on their land.
+Winemakers handcraft single varietals as well as artful blends, and focus on producing well-balanced wines whose taste reflects the true character of the grape.
 They believe that the less they do to the grapes, the more true to its inherent nature the wine will be.

 Preston wines include Petite Sirah, Grenache, Zinfandel, Sauvignon Blanc, and other blends.
 Their signature Madame Preston makes the perfect complement to a summer picnic.